okkine/HA-Sol/README.md

 # Sol - Sun Position & Seasonal Tracking for Home Assistant

-Sol is a comprehensive Home Assistant integration that provides precise tracking of the sun's position, seasonal progression, and related astronomical events.
-Built on the robust PyEphem library, it automatically compensates for atmospheric refraction and intelligently schedules updates to provide accurate data exactly when you need it.
+Sol is a Home Assistant integration that tracks the sun's position, seasonal changes, and astronomical events with precision.

 ---

 ## Overview

-Sol gives you three specialized sensors that work together to provide complete solar tracking capabilities.
-Whether you're interested in the sun's current position in the sky, tracking seasonal changes, or when it will reach a specific elevation, Sol has you covered.
+Sol gives you three sensors that work together to cover all your solar tracking needs.
+Want to know where the sun is right now?
+Track how seasons change?
+Know when it'll hit a specific angle?
+Sol's got you covered.

 ### What Makes Sol Different?

-- **Smart Updates**: Sensors update only when meaningful changes occur, not on arbitrary schedules
+- **Smart Updates**: Sensors only update when something actually changes—no pointless polling
-- **Atmospheric Compensation**: Automatically adjusts for atmospheric refraction based on your location's elevation and pressure
+- **Atmospheric Compensation**: Adjusts for how the atmosphere bends sunlight based on your elevation and air pressure
-- **Configurable Precision**: Choose your own step sizes for position tracking to balance accuracy with update frequency
+- **Configurable Precision**: Set your own step sizes to balance accuracy against how often things update
-- **Persistent Reversal Cache**: Advanced azimuth tracking with intelligent reversal detection that survives reboots
+- **Persistent Reversal Cache**: In tropical latitudes, the sun's compass direction can occasionally reverse at night during certain times of year—a phenomenon that's prevented other sun integrations from tracking azimuth in predictable steps.
+We solve this by pre-calculating and caching these reversals, letting us provide smooth, consistent azimuth updates year-round
-- **Seasonal Awareness**: Track the sun's annual cycle with a normalized solstice curve
+- **Seasonal Awareness**: Track the sun's yearly journey with a normalized solstice curve

 ---